-Meet Kambiz, our Senior Reliability Engineer
+Meet Kambiz, Senior Reliability Engineer

 “I love my job.
 I get to work with the latest technologies in the medical field and…I get to break them.”
 This is how Kambiz Nanbakhsh playfully characterizes his role as a Senior Reliability Engineer.
 And as amusing as it may sound, he's right.
 His role is crucial, as the only way to ensure your product is truly dependable is by subjecting it to extensive testing – testing, and more testing.